 Letter From the Agent of the Provisional Government of Israel… ” I have the honor to notify you that the state of Israel has been proclaimed as an independent republic within frontiers approved by the General Assembly of the United Nations in its Resolution of November 29, 1947, and that a provisional government has been charged to assume the rights and duties of government for preserving law and order within the boundaries of Israel, for defending the state against external aggression, and for discharging the obligations of Israel to the other nations of the world in accordance with international law.
 The Act of Independence will become effective at one minute after six o’clock on the evening of 14 May 1948, Washington time.”

 In the following letter of the 31st August 1949 to Conciliation Commission Israel reveals :

 A) It’s intention to possess all the non-state (Palestinian) territories in the region.

-B) It’s admission the non-state territories it had acquired by war by 1949 were not it’s own
+B) It’s admission, by stating it’s intention, that the non-state territories it had acquired by war by 1949 were not it’s own

-C) It’s admission that no part of Syria (the Golan) was Israeli.
+C) It’s admission, by stating it’s intention, that no part of Syria (the Golan) was Israeli.

-E) Via the final paragraph, if it didn’t get it’s way, the recognized Sovereign integrity of the Arab states would not be respected.
+E) Via the final paragraph, if Israel didn’t get it’s way, it would not respect the recognized Sovereign integrity of the Arab states and their right to live in peace

 31 August 1949